diegovdc/micro-redux/readme.md

 # micro-redux
-Because right now I do not have enought time to learn Redux.

-A super simple approach to some of the ideas behind Redux, including some sort of time-travel debugging.
+Because right now I do not have enought time to learn Redux: A super simple approach to some of the ideas behind Redux, including some sort of time-travel debugging.

 ## Usage
 ```